Garv-it2002/aiml_project/readme.md

 2. **Follow Instructions**: The tool will guide you through the process, asking for information like the name of the city or district you want to analyze.
 3. **View Results**: Once the tool finishes running, it will show maps and charts with the analysis results, helping you understand crime in your area better.

+## Frontend Code

+The frontend interface (`index.html` and `success.html`) allows users to input crime-related information and view success messages along with geocoded coordinates.

 ## Code Explanation

 The script performs the following tasks: